 Kathy Klager is Director of the Pauline Haass Public Library

-The mission (what we do) is to promote literacy, and connect people to information, ideas, and one another in a vibrant, welcoming environment.
+What we do on a daily basis is our mission: connect people to information, ideas, and one another in a vibrant and welcoming community-responsive environment.

 “…connect people to information, ideas, and one another…” is a major phrase in this library’s mission.
 You’ll notice it doesn’t say we provide access.
 That’s too passive; we strive to put information and ideas in front of you, to reach out and say “Hey, you might be interested in this!”
 So, at PHPL, you will see lots of displays and hear staff members telling you about something new they think fits your reading patterns.
 You’ll also hear some noise.
 Connecting people with information and ideas generates excitement; connecting them with one another generates conversation.
 Whether people meet in book clubs, at speaker programs, at children’s events, or during the March art show, they’re connecting with, and learning to care about, one another, which enriches the community.
 Of course, we also offer quiet: just reserve one of our individual study rooms!

-We “promote literacy” and that sounds simple.
-But we’re talking about all kinds of literacy, not just the ability to read books in English.
+Becoming connected to information involves literacy: all kinds of literacy, not just the ability to read books in English.
 We promote cultural literacy by bringing in speakers and making current movies and music available.
 We promote technological literacy by offering free personal computer training sessions and free online Gale Courses in all sorts of technological subjects.
 And we promote language literacy by having Rosetta Stone available online for home use, and loaded on laptops for use in the library.
 Of course, we haven’t forgotten reading: our storytimes introduce children to the rhythms, colors, and stories inherent in reading, and our book discussion groups for children help those that are reading get more out of the experience.
 If you haven’t visited our children’s room, you’re in for a treat!
-It has become a destination for families throughout the area because of its ever-changing early literacy interactive areas for young children and our KidsLab for grades 3 and up.
+It has become a destination for families throughout the area because of its ever-changing early literacy interactive areas for young children and our KidsLab, with STEM activities for grades 3 and up.

-The last part of this library’s mission says that we do all this in “a vibrant, welcoming environment.”
+The last part of this library’s mission says that we do all this in “a vibrant and welcoming community-centered environment.”
+Come on in!
 We want you to feel that the library is your other family room, a place you use to relax, to socialize, to play and to learn.
-Whether it’s plopping down with a good novel or newspaper near the south windows, playing chess or checkers, watching a puppet show that your children put on, researching a new car purchase, learning a language, or working online, there’s plenty for you and your family to do here.
+Whether it’s plopping down with a good novel or newspaper near the south windows, playing chess or checkers, watching a puppet show that your children put on, researching a new car purchase, planning your landscape, or working online, there’s plenty for you and your family to do here.
+We aim to keep things interesting, so expect to be surprised once in a while.
+Being community-centered is important to us: our services reflect the needs and wants of our residents, and we encourage your ideas and feedback.